 Most Common Causes of Bus Accidents

-Determining the cause of a bus accident is important, as the causes determines who’s responsible for your damages.
+Determining the cause of a bus accident is important, as the causes determine who’s responsible for your damages.
 Sorting this out is one of the first things an experienced bus accident attorney will do while working on your case.

 The most common causes of bus accidents include: